hpeixoto/mirth-connect-docker/README.md

+I used a VirtualBox 16.04 Ubuntu server virtual machine.
+You have to do the portforwarding according to your needs on the machine settings.

-# mirth-connect-docker
+# NextGen-docker

-Mirth-Connect Docker Stack with 2 instances (Mirth-Connect container + Mysql container + Portainer)
+NextGen Docker Stack with 2 instances (NextGen container + Mysql container + Portainer)

 ## Prerequirements

 - Docker
 - Java

-## Build Mirth-Connect docker image
+## Build # NextGen-Docker image

   > \> docker-compose build --force-rm --no-cache --pull --parallel

-## Start Mirth-Connect-Docker stack
+## Start# NextGen-Docker stack

   > \> docker-compose up -d

-## Stop Mirth-Connect-Docker stack
+## Stop NextGen-Docker stack

   > \> docker-compose down